Skip to content

 Failure modes

-Contract has syntax errordeny
+Ruleset has syntax errorblock

-No contracts match tool callallow (default)
+No rules match tool callallow (default)

-Contract evaluation timeoutdeny (planned)
+Rule evaluation timeoutblock (planned)

-Console server unreachablelocal cache → deny
+Reference stack unreachablelocal cache → block

-Malformed contract YAMLreject load, keep previous
+Malformed ruleset YAMLreject load, keep previous

-Session limit exceededdeny
+Session limit exceededblock

 Threat model